European shares recover as BES and miners bounce back

 LONDON, July 16 (Reuters) - European equity markets recovered on Wednesday from losses in the previous session as a rebound in Banco Espirito Santo and in mining stocks lifted the region's bourses.

-Banco Espirito Santo (BES) jumped 15 percent, after hitting record lows on Tuesday, enabling Lisbon's benchmark PSI-20 index to advance by 2.7 percent.
+Banco Espirito Santo (BES) rose nearly 20 percent, after hitting record lows on Tuesday, enabling Lisbon's benchmark PSI-20 index to advance by 3.1 percent.

 Traders said that even though BES remained dogged by the fact that a holding company of the bank's founding family had failed to repay a $1 billion loan, some investors were now starting to think the stock represented a relative bargain.